ROYAL LIFE DETOX

 Magnification/Minimization

 Magnification (or minimization) is the act of misrepresenting the “weight” of the importance of an event.
 To expand, it is when you blow a situation way out of proportion— giving greater weight to a perceived failure and less weight to perceived success.
 Often, this is referred to as “making a mountain out of a molehill”.
 It is common for those who suffer from this distortion to minimize their successes and magnify their failures, having the exact opposite response for other people.
-An intense form of this is called catastrophizing which presents as the excessive magnification of the worse potential outcome or experiencing an unideal experience as devastating.
+An intense form of this is called catastrophizing, which presents as the excessive magnification of the worst potential outcome, or experiencing an unideal experience as devastating.

 Keep in mind that things are typically never as bad as you make them out to be.
 Apologize for mistakes and move on.
 Accept failures and celebrate success.